O1ahmad/ansible-role-lotus/README.md

 #### Install

-`lotus`can be installed using compressed archives (`.tar`, `.zip`) downloaded and extracted from various sources or built from *git* source.
+`lotus`can be installed using compressed archives (`.tar`, `.zip`), downloaded and extracted from various sources, or built from *git* source.

 _The following variables can be customized to control various aspects of this installation process, ranging from software version and source location of binaries to the installation directory where they are stored:_

 `install_type: <archive | source>` (**default**: archive)
-- **archive**: currently supported by Ubuntu and Fedora distributions (due to availibity of version >= 2.27 of the glibc The GNU libc libraries package -- see [here](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=glibc&submit=Search+...&system=&arch=) for per-distribution package availability) and compatible with both **tar and zip** formats, installation of Lotus via compressed archives results in the direct download of its component binaries, the `lotus` network client and `lotus-storage-miner` mining software, from the specified archive url.
+- **archive**: currently supported by Ubuntu and Fedora distributions (due to availibity of version >= 2.27 of the `glibc` *GNU libc libraries* package -- see [here](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=glibc&submit=Search+...&system=&arch=) for per-distribution package availability) and compatible with both **tar and zip** formats, installation of Lotus via compressed archives results in the direct download of its component binaries, the `lotus` network client and `lotus-storage-miner` mining software, from the specified archive url.

-  note: archived installation binaries can be obtained from the official [releases](https://github.com/filecoin-project/lotus/releases) site or those generated from development/custom sources
+  **note:** archived installation binaries can be obtained from the official [releases](https://github.com/filecoin-project/lotus/releases) site or those generated from development/custom sources.

-- **source**: build lotus network client and storage miner binaries from source.
+- **source**: build *lotus network client* and *storage miner* binaries from source.
 This installation process consists of cloning the github hosted [repository](https://github.com/filecoin-project/lotus) and building from source code using `make` directives.
-See [here]((https://docs.lotu.sh/en+install-lotus-ubuntu) for more details on building from source.
+See [here](https://docs.lotu.sh/en+install-lotus-ubuntu) for more details on building from source.

 `install_dir: </path/to/installation/dir>` (**default**: `/opt/lotus`)
 - path on target host where the `lotus` binaries should be extracted to.